tjex/ci-server-g26/README.md

     - Git cloning the branch of which the webhook was pushed from.
     - Test for both of the above.
 - Tillman Jex
-    - raspberry pi server setup
+    - raspberry pi server setup and management
     - webhook setup
     - server response debugging
+    - automated build process and response aquisition debugging
-    - documentation
+    - readme documentation

 ## Essence Standard